rachelmarshallsoftwire/DevOps-Course-Starter/README.md

 ## Automated Tests

-### Unit tests

-Unit tests can be run by running `pytest` in the console.
+Unit and integration tests can be run by running `pytest` in the console.
 Make sure you have installed dependencies first.